mvpossum/cms-oia/README.md

 2pocharles

 It's a username level 2 from "po" school.
-The school will be automatically parsed as the user's team at the scoreboard.
+The school code will be automatically parsed as the user's team at the scoreboard.
+Note: level can be 1, 2, 3, or x. x's users will see the problems for all levels.
+Not following this format will lead to undefined behavior.

 Problem names